KatapultDevelopment/katapult-pro-api-documentation/README.md

 ***Welcome to the Katapult Pro API!***

 ## Introduction
 “What is an API?”
-API is the acronym for application programming interface — a software intermediary that allows a user to programmatically access the backend of a PC/Web-based application without using the frontend user interface.
+API is an acronym for application programming interface — a software intermediary that allows a user to programmatically access the backend of a PC/Web-based application without using the frontend user interface.
 Typically, applications have a backend engine that allows for easy storage, search, and manipulation of data of which a frontend application is added to provide a user-friendly interface for day-to-day data entry.
 In our case, Katapult has provided an API that allows users to access their company firebase data without the use of the Katapult Pro frontend.

 ## Usage
 Customers use the API in order to facilitate operations required to programmatically manipulate their company firebase database in many ways.
 Here are some examples to note that make this powerful for our users.